CodecoolBase/diligent-academy-backend-sql-basics/tasks.md

 - https://www.postgresql.org/docs/17/queries-table-expressions.html

 ## Task 4: Practice the grouping (Data query)

+Create queries to execute the following tasks.

+Save the queries to the `task4.sql`.

 - Count how many pets we have.
 - Count how many pets belongs to each kind.
 Show a counter and the kind name next to each other.